 Certificate programs in social science are offered by colleges and universities.
 Among these are one-year or two-year programs that can land you an entry-level job in office administration, research support, community outreach work, basic counseling, and community services.
 However, since most roles entail rigorous research practice, organizations prefer hiring someone with a solid foundation in social sciences, which can be earned through the associate's or bachelor's programs.

 Social science degree holders are designated as social scientists once they have completed a master's or doctor of philosophy (Ph.D.) degree.
 Social scientists are anthropologists, sociologists, psychologists, economists, political scientists, and historians that work together in our society.

 The ongoing pandemic has underscored the role of social scientists in explaining the behavior of groups and individuals.
 They are the professionals who analyze data and provide insights to administrators and government officials in order to effectively manage the ongoing crisis.
-Social scientists are also proficient in using different types of tools and applications that are associated with the social science professions.
+Social scientists are also proficient in using different types of tools and applications that are associated with social science degree jobs.